-DescriptionIn this puzzle game you must move what is known as the light-bodied cube around to pick life forces which help you to progress to the next level.
-However it is not as easy as it sounds as other squares on the board are lighting up which makes it harder to move the cube around.
-On certain you also have a time limit and if you don't collect the required number of life forces to progress to the next level in time the game is over.
+DescriptionIn this puzzle game players must move what is known as the light-bodied cube to pick life forces and progress to the next level.
+However it is not as easy as it sounds, as other squares on the board can light up, making it harder to move the cube around.
+On certain levels there also is a time limit and if the required number of life forces are not collected, it's game over.

 There are no reviews for this game.

 |GameSpot||Windows||May 01, 1996||7.1 out of 10||71|

 |PC Gamer||Windows||Feb 01, 2001||59 out of 100||59|